 Many of our employees are involved in their own volunteer activities.
-They may also become involved with 501(c)(3) nonprofit organizations, helping them raise money.
+They may also become involved with 501(c)(3) non-profit organizations, helping them raise money.
 Our Company supports all corporate volunteer activity as long as it is aligned with our goals, strategy, mission and relationship building.
 Engagement with strategic community partner non-profit organizations benefits both parties and demonstrates our strong commitment to the communities in which we do business.
 When you volunteer, remember:

-- To request our Company's support for the organization you are involved with, employees may submit a request through our online application process.
-A state public affairs team will review the request. - Do not engage in fundraising at work.
-Unless approved by senior leadership, any fundraising must take place during non-working time, in non-working areas only.
-It must also be coordinated by employee Supervisors.
+To request our Company's support for the organization you are involved with, employees may submit a request through our online application process.
+A state community affairs team will review the request;